PigeonProtocolConsortium/pigeon-spec/README.md

  * Bluetooth file sharing app
  * A GUI database browser for developers that wish to use the protocol for log storage or as a time series DB
  * Sync files over actual pigeons, possibly soliciting help from world famous boxer and pigeon racing enthusiast Mike Tyson

+## Help Wanted

+If you wish to become involved with protocol development, there are a few areas we need help in currently.
+Email us for more information.

+ * Documentation editors, proof readers and feedback.
+The feedback really matters.
+Please email me your opinions and ideas.
+I will reply to all messages.
+ * We need real-world applications to be built using the protocol!
+We are happy to assist you along the way.
+ * We need a BNF grammar for Pigeon messages.

 ## Implementations